 We have experienced significant net losses since our inception.
-As of December 31, 2010, we had an accumulated deficit of approximately \$324.1 million.
-While we did report net income in 2010 due to recognition of revenue following the conclusion of our collaboration with Biovail Laboratories International SRL, a subsidiary of Biovail Corporation, we expect to incur net losses over the next several years as we advance our programs and incur significant clinical development costs.
+As of December 31, 2011, we had an accumulated deficit of approximately \$346.9 million.
+We expect to incur net losses over the next several years as we advance our programs and incur significant clinical development costs.

 We have not received, and do not expect to receive for at least the next several years, any revenues from the commercialization of our product candidates.
-Substantially all of our revenues for the year ended December 31, 2010 were from our collaborations with Biovail, Allergan, and Meiji Seika as well as our agreements with other parties.
+Substantially all of our revenues for the year ended December 31, 2011 were from our collaborations with Allergan and Meiji Seika Pharma as well as our agreements with other parties.
 We anticipate that collaborations, which provide us with research funding and potential milestone payments and royalties, will continue to be our primary source of revenues for the next several years.
-In connection with our October 2010 agreement with Biovail to end our collaboration and regain all rights to pimavanserin, during the fourth quarter of 2010, we recorded as revenue all of the remaining \$25.9 million of deferred revenue from the Biovail collaboration and the \$8.75 million one-time payment received upon the termination of this collaboration.
-There will be no additional revenue from this collaboration and, as a result, we expect our revenues to decrease significantly beginning in the first quarter of 2011.

-We cannot be certain that the milestones required to trigger payments under our other existing collaborations will be reached or that we will secure additional collaboration agreements.
+We cannot be certain that the milestones required to trigger payments under our existing collaborations will be reached or that we will secure additional collaboration agreements.
 To obtain revenues from our product candidates, we must succeed, either alone or with others, in developing, obtaining regulatory approval for, and manufacturing and marketing drugs with significant market potential.
 We may never succeed in these activities, and may never generate revenues that are significant enough to achieve profitability.